 “You Must Avenge My Death, Kimba… I Mean, Simba.”

-Proof once again that the writers for the Simpsons, seasons 3 to 8, were (notice past tense) second to none.
+Proof once again that the writers for the Simpsons were second to none